Geoengineering governance

 This page brings together work on the governance and regulation of solar geoengineering research and deployment.

 The challenges of governing geoengineering were one theme in my PhD research.
-More recently, in the ISPACE project we have been considering the implications of geopolitics for geoengineering development and governance.
+More recently, in the ISPACE project we considered the implications of geopolitics for geoengineering development and governance.

 In 2021 I collaborated with fellow CSSN scholars Jennie Stephens, Kevin Surprise and Prakash Kashwan in assessing the proposals for solar geoengineering research advocated by the US National Academies ('Reflecting Sunlight'), generating a short Letter in Science, and a longer perspective article in Environmental Politics.